Intermittent Fasting and Coffee – Overview

-According to recent research, a frequent coffee habit has been linked to a higher mood, enhanced brain function, and a decreased risk of mental decline, as well as Alzheimer’s and Parkinson’s diseases.
+According to recent research, a frequent coffee habit has been linked to a higher mood, enhanced brain function, decreased risk of mental decline, and Alzheimer’s and Parkinson’s diseases.

 Furthermore, drinking up to three cups of coffee per day has been associated with reduced inflammation, blood sugar levels, and the risk of heart disease, all of which contribute to a reduced risk of metabolic syndrome.